-Upon her return to Maryknoll Sisters Center in New York in 1959, Sister Muriel acquired a bachelor’s degree in education at Maryknoll Teachers College.
-That same year, she returned to Panama to teach grades, 5, 6 and secondary level at Colegio San Vincent.
+Upon her return to the Maryknoll Sisters Center in New York in 1959, Sister Muriel earned a Bachelor of Education degree from Maryknoll Teachers College.
+That same year, she returned to Panama to teach grades, 5, 6 and at the secondary level at Colegio San Vincent.

 From 1967 – 1969, Sister Muriel was assigned to Guatemala to teach in Monte Maria Elementary and High School, a Maryknoll school for girls.
-During that time period, she also was the convent coordinator and leader of a charismatic prayer movement in Guatemala City.
+During that time she also was the convent coordinator and leader of a charismatic prayer movement in Guatemala City.

-In late 1969, Sister Muriel was assigned to work in the Development department at the Maryknoll Sisters Center in New York where she served in data processing office until 1972, before returning to Guatemala to teach until 1974.
+In late 1969, Sister Muriel returned to the Maryknoll Sisters Center in NY where she served in the Development Department’s data processing office until 1972, when she returned to Guatemala to teach until 1974.

-From 1974 – 1979, Sister Muriel, again, served at the Maryknoll Sisters Center in the Development Department.
+From 1974 – 1979, Sister Muriel returned to the Sisters Center in NY and to the Development Department.
 From 1980 – 1984 Sister Muriel returned home to Portland, Maine for family ministry.
 While in Portland, she worked at Mercy Hospital and as an assistant chaplain at the Maine Correctional Center.
 During that time, in 1981, she earned Certificates in both Geriatric Nurse and Cardiopulmonary Resuscitation at Westbrook College which later qualified her to work in Maryknoll Residential Care Unit from 1984 – 1989.
 In 1982, she earned a Certificate in Geriatric Pharmacology from S. Maine Voc-Tech Institute in Portland.
 Also, in 1984 she earned a Certificate in Clinical Pastoral Education from the Maine Correctional Center.